Power-ups

 Add Task Box: Speed up task creation

-The Add Task Box power-up makes new card creation faster, by showing a note box at the bottom of each column.
-You can type a new task directly into it and create it by hitting Enter.
+The Add Task Box power-up makes creating new cards a breeze!
+With a handy note box at the bottom of each column, you can simply type in a task and hit Enter—no extra clicks needed.

 Task Navigator: Directly move from one task to another

-With the this power-up, you’ll be able to seamlessly transition between tasks sitting in the same column.
-Simply use the left and right arrows to quickly switch between previous and next tasks while working on a card.
-This time-saving tool will help you stay focused and productive, allowing you to complete your tasks with ease.
+With this power-up, jumping between tasks in the same column could not be easier!
+Just use the left and right arrow keys to quickly switch between previous and next tasks while working on a card.

 Team Activity: A feed of your teammates' actions